yaooqinn/spark-authorizer/README.md

 with Storage based access controls offered by HDFS.
 This library shares [Ranger Hive plugin](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+0.5.0+Installation#ApacheRanger0.5.0Installation-InstallingApacheHive(1.2.0)) with Hive to help Spark talking to Ranger Admin.

-Please refer to [ACL Management for Spark SQL](https://yaooqinn.github.io/spark-authorizer/docs/spark_sql_authorization.html) to see what spark-authorizer support.
+Please refer to [ACL Management for Spark SQL](https://yaooqinn.github.io/spark-authorizer/docs/spark_sql_authorization.html) to see what spark-authorizer supports.

----

 ## Build

 Refer to [Building Spark Authorizer](https://yaooqinn.github.io/spark-authorizer/docs/building-spark-authorizer.html)

----

 ## Installing Spark Authorizer to Spark

   1. `cp spark-authorizer-<version>.jar $SPARK_HOME/jars`(only required when manually build this)
   2. install ranger-hive-plugin for spark
-  3. configure you `hive-site.xml` and ranger configuration file, you may find an sample in `[./conf]`
+  3. configure you `hive-site.xml` and other ranger configuration files, you may find an sample in `[./conf]`

----
+  4. set `spark.sql.extensions`=`org.apache.ranger.authorization.spark.authorizer.RangerSparkSQLExtension`

+**NOTE** the 4th step works for Spark 2.2.x and later, for please check the previous doc for Spark 2.1.x.

 ## Interactive Spark Shell